Boat Insurance in Alberta

 Boat insurance covers you in the event of a loss or damage to your watercraft.
 It covers most watercraft with motors, including fishing boats, paddle boats, leisure crafts, even yachts (for you high rollers!).
 For smaller boats, you may find some limited coverage under your homeowner's policy, so it's best to chat with your Surex Advisor about what you're covered for and what you need to add to your policy when you buy a boat.

 Yes, you do need a boating licence in Alberta to legally drive any type of motorized boat in the province.
 It is also referred to as a pleasure craft operator card or PCOC.
 The Canadian PCOC is required across the country for all ages, types of motorized boats, and engine sizes.
+You can also check this post on how to register a boat in Alberta.

 The amount of boat insurance you will need depends on a number of factors such as the value of the boat, the motor size, the age and how you use it (speed boat vs a pleasure cruiser).
 For example, if you bought a new high-performance speed boat, you will need more coverage for bodily injury and property damage liability than you would if you had a pleasure cruiser.